crowdagger/crowbook/book_example/config.md

 [block literals in YAML](https://en.wikipedia.org/wiki/YAML#Block_literals) for more information on the various way to insert multiline strings (which mostly change the way newlines will or won't be inserted).

+A final note on the syntax: all options must be set *before* the first chapter inclusion (that is, a line beginning with '+', '-', 'x.'
+(where `x` is a number) or '!').

 Here is the complete list of options, with a short description.
 The usage of some of them is detailed later on.